Analytical Exposition Text Example: Is Smoking Good for Us?

 - Simple present tense: smoking is, smoking can, people breathe

-- Thinking idea: the writer believes smoking is harmful
+- Opinion: the writer believes that smoking is harmful

 - Relational verbs: is, are, has